U.S. economy grew at annual rate of 2% in the third quarter, as delta variant pulled back progress

 “It is frustrating to acknowledge that getting people vaccinated and getting delta under control still remains the most important economic policy that we have,” Fed Chair Jerome H. Powell said during a panel discussion at the end of September.
 “And it’s frustrating to see the bottlenecks and supply chain problems … apparently getting a little bit worse.”

-Thursday’s GDP report was expected to show stronger signs of an economy returning to 2019-style spending patterns, with more spending on services and experiences like hair salons and travel, and fewer purchases of goods such as new cars, outdoor fire pits and washing machines.
+Today’s report showed strong signs of an economy returning to 2019-style spending patterns, with more spending on services and experiences like hair salons and travel, and fewer purchases of goods such as new cars, outdoor fire pits and washing machines.

-Transportation services may be the clearest example yet of this reversal.
-The sector, which includes air travel, Lyft and Amtrak, was the fastest-growing from June to August (up almost 6 percent), while sales of cars and parts was the fastest-shrinking (down more than 13 percent) — the opposite of typical pandemic-era trends.
+Transportation may be the clearest example yet of this reversal.
+Spending on automobiles and parts plunged 18 percent in the quarter, going from stratospheric highs earlier in the year to something near its pre-pandemic normal.
+That sector alone dragged down GDP by 2.4 percentage points -- if automobile sales had remained at record levels, GDP growth this quarter would have come in at about 4.4 percent instead of 2.0 percent.

+Meanwhile transportation services, which includes air travel, Lyft and Amtrak, soared 9 percent in the quarter.
 When the coronavirus hit, consumers slashed about half of their spending on transportation services such as flights and ride-shares.
-But the sector is now on the way to recovery thanks to strong growth in recent months.
+But the sector is now on the way to recovery.
 Almost half of the respondents to a recent Conference Board survey said they planned to travel in the coming six months — the highest level since the pandemic began.

 In Chicago, Sophie Limo Black Car Services fought to stay in business in 2020 as phones rang off the hook with cancellations.
 Christian Chifor, one of the company’s account managers, said bookings have picked back up over the past few months, mostly with people booking rides for a social night out.